cpplibv/libv/LIBV-TODO.md

 	libv.ui: table layout - only the columns and/or rows have size libv.ui: not owning container views (list and/or table)

-properties
-	libv.ui: more freedom for property "binding", need support for structure and different names, libv.reflection might gets a hit because of this libv.ui.style: complex composite component would result in "nested" property sets libv.ui: property system interaction with static_component system

-style
+properties / style
-	libv.ui: style property (literally a property that is a style ptr, useful for interactive components and their changes) libv.ui: parent depends on layout invalidation could be introduced into the property as function test just like fallback libv.ui: verify that style change in child causes restyle in parent
+	libv.ui.property: more freedom for property "binding", need support for structure and different names, libv.reflection might gets a hit because of this libv.ui.style: complex composite component would result in "nested" property sets libv.ui.property: property system interaction with static_component system libv.ui.property: style property (literally a property that is a style ptr, useful for interactive components and their changes) libv.ui.style: parent depends on layout invalidation could be introduced into the property as function test just like fallback libv.ui.style: verify that style change in child causes restyle in parent

 debug
-	libv.ui: direct access font texture
-	libv.ui: a way to debug / test / display every textures (font and other ui) | every resource libv.ui: ui debug view, tree display, property viewer (including setter)
+	libv.ui: direct access font texture | i think this will also improve texture bind codes, making them more uniform libv.ui: a way to debug / test / display every textures (font and other ui) | every resource libv.ui: ui debug view, tree display, property viewer (including property and style 'editor')

 cleanup
 	libv.ui: remove layout1 pass member variables in component_base
-	libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: pimpl ContextUI or at least detach resource distributor libv.ui: cleanup context_ui redundant codes
-	libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target
+	libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target

 ui
-	libv.ui: style should be forward declared, figure out intrusive_ptr forward declaration libv.ui: static_component system
+	libv.ui: static_component system
 	libv.ui: progress bar
 	libv.ui: add a glr::remote& to UI to simplify app::frame
+	libv.ui: component position is currently relative to origin, once 'frame' and 'scroll' component comes in this will change

 --- [[[ deadline: 2019.09.30 ]]] ---